fiddus/environment/README.md

 ## Git

-You will need git versioning your code
+You will need git to versioning your code

-1. Download your version ([Mac](http://git-scm.com/download/mac), [Linux](http://git-scm.com/download/linux) or [Windows](http://git-scm.com/download/windows))
+1. Download git for your operation system ([Mac](http://git-scm.com/download/mac), [Linux](http://git-scm.com/download/linux) or [Windows](http://git-scm.com/download/windows)) and install it

-2. Test if your installation have success
+2. Test if you have successed installing it

         # See git version
         git --version

-  If every thing went well you probably get some thing like the follow
+        # If every thing went well you probably get some thing like the follow
         git version 1.8.5.2 (Apple Git-48)